abearfight/Chatbot-Boilerplate/readme.md

 # 🚀 Multi Chatbot

 Hey there, tech adventurer!
-Welcome to the Multi API Next.js Chatbot! 🤖✨ This isn't your average chatbot - it's a powerhouse that plays nice with multiple AI providers, all wrapped up in a sleek Next.js package.
+Welcome to the Multi Chatbot! 🤖✨ This isn't your average chatbot - it's a powerhouse that plays nice with multiple AI providers, all wrapped up in a sleek Next.js package.
 Ready to revolutionize your chat experience?
 Let's dive in!

 ## ✨ What Makes This Special?